insys-icom/M3_Container/doc/HowTo_Go_2_MQTT.md

 $ <b>make install</b>
 </pre>

-The binaries are now available under /usr/local
+The binaries are now available under */usr/local*

-#### 3. Setup Mosquitto
+#### 3. Set up Mosquitto
-Create the Mosquitto user "joe" for the demo application.
+Create the Mosquitto user <q>joe</q> for the demo application.
 <pre>
 $ <b>mosquitto_passwd -c /etc/mosquitto/pwfile joe</b>
 </pre>

-Enter the password as described under section "Introduction".
+Enter the password as described at the beginning of this tutorial.

 Create the Mosquitto database directory.
 <pre>